kgisl/cs8251/cs8251-syllabus.md

 *and changing the value of a variable using pass by reference*; [Pointer Camp][3]; visualize pointer arithmetic in the [visualizer][4]

+## UNIT IV STRUCTURES 9
-**UNIT IV STRUCTURES 9** Structure - Nested structures – Pointer and Structures – Array of structures – *Example Program using structures and* *pointers* – Self referential structures – Dynamic memory allocation - *Example Program: [Singly linked list][8a]* and [concept][8b]- typedef
+Structure - Nested structures – Pointer and Structures – Array of structures – *Example Program using structures and* *pointers* – Self referential structures – Dynamic memory allocation -
+*Example Program: [Singly linked list][8a]* and [concept][8b]- typedef

-**UNIT V FILE PROCESSING 9** Files – Types of file processing:
+## UNIT V FILE PROCESSING 9
+Files – Types of file processing:
 Sequential access, Random access – Sequential access file - *Example* *Program: Finding average of numbers stored in sequential access file* - Random access file - *Example Program: Transaction processing using* *random access files* – Command line arguments

+## OUTCOMES:
-**OUTCOMES**: Upon completion of the course, the students will be able to
+### Upon completion of the course, the students will be able to

  - Develop simple applications in C using basic constructs
  - Design and implement applications using arrays and strings